yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.md

 ---
 3Title: Introduction to Fundamental Group
 edit: 2020-1-7
-categories: Topology Physics
+categories: Topology Physics Fundamental-Group Homotopy
-tags: fundamental-group
+tags: Fundamental-Group Homotopy Genus
 status: Writing
 description: This post is to prepare myself for future study.
 As the fundamental group plays an important role in many parts of topological insulators.
 ---

 $$